Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 What gives WINS the credibility to establish the Academy?

 Since our founding in September 2008, we have established ourselves as a vital participant in the international effort to implement effective nuclear security practices.
-As of November 2017, we had more than 4,100 members from 122 countries; had published more than 35 best practice guides on topics related to nuclear security; and had organised more than 80 workshops around the world.
-As a result, more than 3,000 people from 23 countries have now attended at least one WINS workshop.
+As of November 2019, we had 5,859 members from 143 countries; had published numerous best practice guides on topics related to nuclear security; and had organised more than 100 workshops around the world.
+As a result, more than 4,000 people from 26 countries have now attended at least one WINS workshop.

-In the process we have become leaders in the identification and sharing of nuclear security best practices, and tangible improvements to security procedures have already resulted from our efforts.
+In the process, we have become leaders in the identification and sharing of nuclear security best practices, and tangible improvements to security procedures have already resulted from our efforts.
 In fact, over 91% of WINS members say they have modified their approach to security management because of their interaction with WINS.
-We are now using what we have learned to improve the quality and practice of nuclear security programmes through professional development and certification.

 How does the WINS Academy programme work?